Lucascluz/erasmus33-web/README.md

    ```
    NEXT_PUBLIC_SUPABASE_URL=[INSERT SUPABASE PROJECT URL]
    NEXT_PUBLIC_SUPABASE_ANON_KEY=[INSERT SUPABASE PROJECT API ANON KEY]
+   NEXT_PUBLIC_SITE_URL=http://localhost:3000
    ```

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://supabase.com/dashboard/project/_?showConnect=true)

+   The `NEXT_PUBLIC_SITE_URL` is used for email redirects in authentication flows.
+Set this to your production URL when deploying.

 5. You can now run the Next.js local development server: